WHERE THE INTERSECTION OF SCIENCE AND THE LAW IS EXECUTED IN COURTS OF LAW ALL ACROSS AMERICA

 And a report disseminated by the National Center on Child Abuse and Neglect (NCCAN) Child Maltreatment 1995: Reports From the States to the National Child Abuse and Neglect Data System, depicts more than three million reports of alleged child abuse and neglect that year.
 However, two million of those complaints were without foundation or false!

 In addition, our child protection laws, such as The Mondale Act and Megan’s Law, have instigated and invited scores of anonymous and unfounded reports of abuse to be made.
 Anonymous reporting of child abuse is an open invitation for governmental intrusion into American homes.
 This *parens patriae* mindset has spawned such child *advocate* leaders as Dr. C. Henry Kempe to champion government authorized visitations (totalitarianism) resulting in family *support* workers teaching parents, parenting!
 Click on *Beware The Child Protectors* and read about it, here!
 A recently published abstract authored by experts at the Mayo Clinic sheds light on the difference between childrens’ sexual behavior and child sexual abuse.
-The study shows with unwavering certainty that many children are sexually curious and the same need *not* be construed as *consistent with sexual abuse* False allegations of sexual abuse or of child abuse demand immediate attention.
+The study shows with unwavering certainty that many children are sexually curious and the same need *not* be construed as *consistent with sexual abuse* False accusations of abuse or of sexual child abuse demand immediate attention.
 If you’ve been accused of a sex crime unjustly, you must fight back with a vengeance to survive.
 The Tong’s Tips and Referrals and Resources are a great place to start if you have been falsely accused.
+The following article articulates the necessity of having an child abuse expert such as Dean Tong to review and critique the investigative work of the authorities and/or CPS Author Dean Tong’s third book Elusive Innocence was published in Legal Information ALERT, a publication published and distributed by the University of Florida Levin College of Law

 You must impeach the credibility of your false accusers.

-“We will not win the war against child abuse until we first win the battle against false accusations”.
+“We will not win the war against child abuse until we first win the battle against false accusations of child abuse”.

 When attempting to litigate your case in court, in hopes of obtaining equity-at-law, please remember the five vowels of the alphabet: